 Lyme disease, a debilitating bacterial infection that can have long-term repercussions, may be difficult to diagnose because of its tendency to mimic other illnesses.

 It can also have widespread and seemingly unrelated symptoms, such as joint pain, constipation, stomach ulcers, headaches, brain fog and muscle aches.
 It can be especially devastating for someone with an already weakened immune system.

 What is Lyme disease?

-Lyme disease is a bacterial disease caused by the Borrelia burgdoferi bacterium which is transmitted through the bite of an infected blacklegged tick.
-Not all blacklegged ticks are infected and the tick must be attached to the skin for 36-48 hours in order to transmit the bacteria.
-The longer the tick is attached, the higher the risk of infection.
-It affects the skin, joints, heart and nervous system and is not contagious from person to person.
-Borrelia burgdoferi is able to hide from and suppress the immune system.
-It mimics other illnesses and has widespread and seemingly unrelated symptoms, such as joint pain, constipation, stomach ulcers, headaches and muscle aches.
-For those with an already weakened immune system or high levels of environmental toxins, things can be much more complicated.
+Lyme disease is a non-contagious bacterial disease caused by the Borrelia burgdorferi bacterium, which is transmitted through the bite of an infected blacklegged tick.
+The tick must be attached to the skin for 36-48 hours to transmit the disease, but once it does, the bacteria can affect the skin, joints, heart and nervous system.
+The Lyme pathogen is also able to hide from and suppress the immune system.

 - Pain and swelling in the joints, particularly the knees

 - Neurological problems, meningitis, Bell’s palsy, numbness or weakness of the limbs, impaired muscle movement

 - Inflammation of the eyes